JohnLCaron/egk-ec/docs/ElectionRecordJson.md

 | tally.json                | DecryptedTallyJson      | decryption output   |
 | dballot-\<ballotId>.json  | DecryptedBallotJson     | decryption output   |

-* The encrypted_ballots directory contain all ballots, cast or challenged.
+* The encrypted_ballots director(ies) contain all ballots, cast or challenged.
 * The challenged_ballots directory contain only challenged ballots.
 * DecryptedTallyJson and DecryptedBallotJson use the same schema (DecryptedTallyOrBallotJson)

 ## Private files
-encrypt

 These files are not part of the election record, but are generated for internal use.
 In production, these must be stored in a secure place.